 Summary: Oncology Expert Witness testimony granted in part even though the defendant argued that the expert does not have experience in T-32 NIH training grants

 Facts: This case (DURANDO v.
 THE TRUSTEES OF THE UNIVERSITY OF PENNSYLVANIA – United States District Court – Eastern District of Pennsylvania – July 6th, 2022) involves a claim of retaliation.
-The plaintiff, Michael Durando, alleges that he was fired from his position as a Postdoctoral fellow at the University of Pennsylvania because he believed that a colleague was discriminated against by her lab supervisor due to her pregnancy and that his supervisor was misusing federal grant monies.
+The plaintiff, Michael Durando, alleges that he was constructively discharged from his position as a Postdoctoral fellow at the University of Pennsylvania because he believed that a colleague was discriminated against by her lab supervisor due to her pregnancy and that his supervisor was misusing federal grant monies.
 In support of his claim, Durando hired Oncology Expert Witness Dr. Lynn R. Hlatky to provide expert witness testimony.
 The defendant has filed a motion to exclude this expert from testifying.

 Discussion: Penn argues that Hlatky’s experience does not allow her to testify about the T-32 training grant as her experience only covers research grants.
 However, the court notes that the defendant has not provided any evidence that there is a difference between a training grant and a research grant.
 To be sure, the court also states that Hlatky has been a principal in many grants that have a training component.
 Thus, the court opines that Hlatky is qualified to provide expert witness testimony in this particular case.